neshacascia/kanflow/README.md

 - Toggle the theme between light/dark modes
 - Allow users to drag and drop tasks to change their status and re-order them in a column

+## Optimizations
+#### Cookies and Monorepo
+Initially, the client-side was hosted on Render and the server-side was hosted on Cyclic.
+However, I began to encounter authentication issues with Chrome and Safari.
+Despite successfully authentication, I would receive a 401 Unauthorized status code upon redirection in the application because my cookies were not getting stored correctly.
+After researching and consulting both StackOverflow and the Express documentation, I implemented `app.set('trust proxy', 1)`, allowing the correct navigation to the `/board` path for logged-in users.
+While this resolves the issue for most browsers, Safari continued to pose more challenges due to its strict third-party cookie policies.
+To solve this, I opted to consolidate both the client and server components into a single repository hosted on Cyclic.
+This helped address the issues related to CORS limitations and Safari's third-party cookie policies.
+By serving the client-side code through the server, both components share the same origin, eliminating any cross-origin issues and allowing for seamless routing.

 ## Running this Project Locally
 #### Server
 In one terminal: